 Institutional facilities and resources must be adequate to provide the educational experiences and opportunities required to fulfill the needs of the educational program as specified in these Standards.
-Equipment and supplies for use in managing medical emergencies must be readily accessible and functional.
+For program sites that participate in clinical care, equipment and supplies for use in managing medical emergencies must be readily accessible and functional.